americanexpress/create-using-template/README.md

 * `initialCommitOptions`: Array of additional git options to be passed to the initial commit.
 * `storeResponses`: If this is set to `true`, create-using-template will store any responses for your template for future template generations.

+##### `lifecycle` object<function>, optional

+These functions will run at specific stages of the generation lifecycle. `pre` functions can return `{ skip: true }` to skip that lifecycle stage.
+The generation stage cannot be skipped.
+If a lifecycle stage is skipped, its `post` function will not be called.

+* `preGenerate`: runs before the module is generated.
+Generation cannot be skipped.
+* `postGenerate`: runs after the module is generated.
+* `preGitInit`: runs before initializing the git repo.
+Skipping this stage will also skip the commit stage, including `preCommit`.
+* `postGitInit`: runs after initializing the git repo.
+* `preInstall`: runs before installing the module.
+* `postInstall`: runs after install.
+* `preCommit`: runs before creating the initial commit.
+* `postCommit`: runs after creating the initial commit.

 ##### `dynamicFileNames` object<string, string>, optional
 When the generator is ready to write a file to the users project, it will first check this object for a key matching the fileName it is to use.
 If the key is present, it will instead use the value against that key as the file name.